 As far as I can tell, these terms, originated with Brett Kitchen and Ethan Kap who have written two books named after the theories described in the books:

-The product being promoted in these books and theories is Indexed Universal Life, IUL for short.
-Indexed universal life or IUL products have risks associated with them that participating whole life insurance products simply don’t have.
-And let’s make something about indexed universal life clear real fast here:
+The product promoted in these books and theories is Indexed Universal Life, IUL for short.
+Indexed universal life or IUL products have risks associated with them that participating whole life insurance products don’t have.
+Let’s make something about indexed universal life clear real fast right here:

 IUL is BASED on Wall Street performances and IS NOT beyond Wall Street.

-- The owner of IUL policy(ies) CAN lose money in years when the index mirrored in the policy’s non-guaranteed returns go down, trades laterally or even when it goes up marginally.
-Again, there are IUL risks that can affect your path to a financial legacy.
+The owner of IUL policy(ies) CAN lose money in years when the index mirrored in the policy’s non-guaranteed returns goes down, trades laterally or even when it goes up marginally.
+Again, there are IUL risks that can affect your path to becoming a “safe money millionaire”.

-- Recent news reports document how thousands of policy owners’ premiums have been increased because IUL premiums are not fixed level premiums for life like participating whole life insurance premiums are.
-So, during the time you hold the policy, your premiums could increase, and your life insurance could be costing you more for no difference in return.
+News reports document how premiums have increased for thousands of IUL policy owners.
+Unlike Participating Whole Life Insurance, IUL premiums are not fixed for life So, during the time you hold the policy, your premiums could increase, and your life insurance could be costing you more for no increase in benefits.
 (You can pay extra for a guaranteed level premium but that defeats the purpose.)

-- Every IUL policy we have ever reviewed here at Life Benefits shows the guaranteed cash values zeroing out prior to the life expectancy of the insured.
+Every IUL policy we have ever reviewed here at Life Benefits shows the guaranteed cash values zeroing out prior to the life expectancy of the insured.
 That means the policy will lapse or the owner will have to continue to pay premiums even though cash values may remain at zero.
-This is because the cost of insurance in the renewable term insurance, the basis of all IUL policies, continues to increase over the lifetime of the insured.
-So the costs can continue to grow and result in little to no cash value accumulated in the policy.
-On the other hand, whole life insurance premiums remain fixed and allow for the accumulation of cash value.
+This is because the cost of renewable term insurance, the basis of all IUL policies, continues to increase over the lifetime of the insured.
+Even though costs continue to rise in an IUL it does not equate directly to an increase in accumulated cash value.
+On the other hand whole life insurance premiums remain fixed and allow for the accumulation of cash value.

-- Of the IUL policies we have reviewed there are multiple risks (up to 25 in some IUL contracts) that the IUL policy owner assumes.
-These are risks the insurance company accepts when issuing a participating whole life insurance policy.
+Of the IUL policies we have reviewed there are multiple risks (up to 25 in some IUL contracts) that the IUL policy owner assumes.
+With a Participating Whole Life Insurance policy, the insurance company assumes these risks.
 Because the owner of the IUL shoulders these risks they can lose money, lose the policy, face needless taxation, limit cash value growth and limit their access to the cash values to manage outside the policy with the Perpetual Wealth Code™.
 (Read more about The Perpetual Wealth Code™ here) Worst case scenario: all of the above could happen.
-So despite the name of “safe money millionaire,” using IUL to accumulate wealth isn’t actually safe.
+So despite the name of “Safe Money Millionaire,” using IUL to accumulate wealth isn’t actually safe.
 There are multiple risks the policy owner assumes.

-- All IUL contracts that have been reviewed by Life Benefits offer a guaranteed interest rate in an attempt to offset downtrends in the index mirrored in the non-guaranteed accumulated cash values.
-But insurance companies that sell IUL can choose to credit this interest at will.
-That means they may credit it to your policy annually, every 5 to 10 years or even wait until your policy is terminated or a death claim is filed.
-This deferral, at the insurance company’s discretion, can be costly to the IUL policy owner due to the loss of compounding.
-This is simply NOT a risk worth taking.
-The risk is also not worth it when there is a better option with participating whole life.
-With participating whole life, the compounding is guaranteed and dividends, which are paid annually, add to that compounding effect.
+All IUL contracts that have been reviewed by Life Benefits offer a guaranteed interest rate in an attempt to offset downtrends in the index mirrored in the non-guaranteed accumulated cash values.
+But insurance companies who sell IUL can choose to credit this interest annually, every 5 to 10 years or even wait until your policy is terminated or a death claim is filed.
+This deferral, at the insurance company’s discretion, can be costly to the IUL policy owner due to the loss of compounding growth this interest would create.
+This is a risk which is avoidable by using participating whole life.
+With participating whole life, the growth is guaranteed annually.
+Dividends, which are also paid annually, add to this compounding growth.

-- Finally, the insurance companies control how much gain of the index mirrored is actually shared with the policy owner.
-In other words, your earnings are capped and the insurance company takes the large profits and pays them to their shareholders (if they are a stock held company) or with their participating whole life policy owners if they don’t have shareholders and/or are a mutual company.
+Finally, the insurance companies control how much gain of the index mirrored is actually shared with the policy owner.
+In other words, the insurance company caps your earnings and uses the large profits to pay their shareholders (if they are a stock held company).
+Insurance companies also share with their participating whole life policy owners if they don’t have shareholders and/or are a mutual company.